 Yes.
 Each Honors student must take a minimum of one 3 credit Honors class for each semester that they participate in the Honors Program in order to remain qualified.
 This may either be a designated Honors class, or a regular class turned into an Honors class by doing a contract.
 Those in the first year of the Presidents’ Honors Scholarship must enroll in a designated Honors class.

 No. Unlike high school, college courses (including Honors courses) are not weighted.

 No. If you should decide to leave the Honors Program you would not lose any of your credits earned while taking Honors courses.
 Those credits would still appear on your transcript and count as fulfilling General Education requirements.
 Before deciding to withdrawal from the Honors Program, we ask you to talk to one of the coordinators first because frequently a student has misinformation or a problem we can solve.
 We are here for you, so use us!
-Naturally, we hope that you will choose to stay in the program.
-However, you can become ineligible for the Honors Program if your grades fall below the required minimum GPA of 3.25, fail to maintain full time status, or fail to complete an Honors contract or project on time according to program policies.

 Additional scholarships are available for eligible students.
 Requirements vary for each individual scholarship.
-Visit the Honors Scholarship page for a listing of those opportunities.
+Visit the Other Honors Scholarship page for a listing of those opportunities.

 The Student Honors Advisory Council (SHAC) is an organization all Honors students automatically belong to.
 Students engage in educational, cultural, and social activities for the enrichment of the PVCC Honors Program.
 Check the Honors calendar for more info.

 Ask us when you turn in your application!